-In this article we will expand on the capabilities and uses of QoS including some recent variations of QoS that are popularized recently by SD-WAN, then we will dive into dynamic QoS, which can be best described as the cutting edge implementation of providing service guarantees for network services.
+In this article we will expand on the capabilities and uses of QoS including some recent variations of QoS that have been popularized recently by SD-WAN.
+Then we will dive into dynamic QoS, which can be best described as the cutting-edge implementation of providing service guarantees for network services.

 If you envision QoS as a set of various knobs on your networking gear, say your firewall or router, then dynamic QoS is the ability for those knobs to have auto-drive mode.
 In other words, those QoS knobs can be adjusted without necessarily requiring human intervention.
 To better understand the value and benefits of dynamic QoS, it makes sense to talk about the specific QoS knobs first.

 As a side note, each vendor will have differing implementations of their QoS features and capabilities and sometimes may have different naming conventions, such as QoE (Quality of Experience) or QoX or something similar, which are slight variations on the definition of QoS.
 But for the purposes of this article we will stick with the more common term QoS.